 Call Toll-Free: (800) 272-9829 (use jurisdiction code 2611)

 - Some banks and financial institutions provide services that would provide an automatic monthly payment.
 You should talk to your bank or financial institution about services that they might offer to assist you with regular payments.

 - KDOL does not currently accept Automated Clearing House (ACH) payments on overpayments.

 Voluntary repayment plans are available for individuals unable to pay the entire amount in a lump sum.
 Voluntary repayment plans are not binding.
 The benefit, however, to making timely and suitable payments is to avoid a potential garnishment from your current place of employment, or a third-party.

-- A voluntary repayment plan is your promise of how you intend to reduce your UI Overpayment account to a zero balance.
+A voluntary repayment plan is your promise of how you intend to reduce your UI Overpayment account to a zero balance.
 Offered plans are neither accepted nor rejected (and there is no return confirmation) but are left open for your performance of your stated intentions.
 Remember to make each payment when due.
 Under any repayment plan, a final payment may be larger or smaller than any recurring payment amount.
 Failure to timely make a payment will mean that there is no plan in place.
-Making timely and suitable payments under a repayment plan or offer may extend your time to repay the overpayment, but does not compromise or reduce the balance of your Overpayment account.
+Making timely and suitable payments under a repayment plan or offer may extend your time to repay the overpayment but does not compromise or reduce the balance of your Overpayment account.
 In addition, your voluntary payments may not prevent KDOL from offsetting other monies including, but not limited to, tax returns, offsets, other benefits or future UI benefits.